FedericoDiMarzo/dsptools/README.md

 If you’ve got an idea for a new feature you would like to be added in the library, you could help us even just by proposing it.
 Indeed we think that understanding the future needs of the user is of fundamental importance.

 - **Researching implementations on papers**:
 The scientific literature of audio processing algorithms is vast, and choosing the best implementation could be challenging.
-If you feel confident in researching and giving us insights in the best solutions, your contribution could be essential.
+If you feel confident in researching and giving us insights on the best solutions, your contribution could be essential.

 - **Designing tests**:
 Before any line of code could be written for a new functionality, a test needs to be designed.
 We’re currently employing a unittest methodology trying to define the boundaries of each algorithm, understanding its criteria of correctness.
 Your help would be useful both in the theoretical (clarifying the theory needed to design a test) and practical (implementing the test with the unittest framework, based on a theoretical base) sides.